atanu22iitk/Project-Brahma/README.md

 3. Follow the procedure to install fabric 2.4.4 and fabric-ca 1.5.3
 4. After running the installation command - Download the latest release of Fabric samples, docker images, and binaries. curl -sSL https://bit.ly/2ysbOFE | bash -s
 5. Go to the directory called fabric-samples.
-Download the
+Download the brahma-network and config-brahma folders given here in th repo and replace with test-network and c